LogoMkSaaS Docs

 • Transactional email sending with Resend integration

-• Beautiful, responsive email templates built with React Email
+• Beautiful email templates built with React Email

 • Pre-built templates for verification, password reset, and contact forms